Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Overview of Optimal Experimental Design Strategy for the Uncertain Kuramoto Model

-Note that the accuracy of this numerical approximation of MOCU is dependent on the sample size ${K}$, where a larger $K$ generally leads to a more accurate MOCU estimation.
-However, the computational cost increases as the sample size increases.
+Note that the accuracy of this numerical approximation of MOCU is dependent on the sample size ${K}$.
+In general, a larger $K$ generally leads to a more accurate MOCU estimation.
+However, at the same time, the computational cost increases as the sample size increases.
 We can reduce the computational time for numerical MOCU computation by exploiting parallelism.
-For example, estimating the optimal cost ${\xi\left( \mathbf{a}_i\right)}$ of a sample point ${\mathbf{a}_i}$ is an independent process to those of the other samples ${\mathbf{a}_j, j\neq i}$, which can be processed in a parallel manner with powerful parallel processors.
-In fact, the sampling-based MOCU computation in~\cite{Hong2021} takes advantage of GPU programming with CUDA, in which ${200}$ sample points are processed in parallel at a given time (\textit{i.e.}, ${L=200}$).
-However, for each sample point ${\mathbf{a}_i}$, the estimation of the minimum cost ${\xi\left( \mathbf{a}_i\right)}$ via binary search (step 3 in Fig.~\ref{fig1}) is a highly sequential process -- which involves repeatedly solving the ODEs of the corresponding Kuramoto model and verifying whether or not the model is globally synchronized -- that is not amenable to parallelization.
+For example, estimating the optimal cost ${\xi\left( \mathbf{a}_i\right)}$ of a sample point ${\mathbf{a}_i}$ is an independent process to those of the other samples ${\mathbf{a}_j}$, ${j\neq i}$, which can be processed in a parallel manner with powerful parallel processors.
+In fact, the sampling-based MOCU computation in~\cite{Hong2021} takes advantage of GPU programming with Compute uniﬁed device architecture (CUDA), in which ${200}$ sample points are processed in parallel at a given time--\textit{i.e.}, ${L=200}$.
+However, for each sample point ${\mathbf{a}_i}$, the estimation of the minimum cost ${\xi\left( \mathbf{a}_i\right)}$ via binary search (step 3 in Fig.~\ref{fig1}) is a highly sequential process--which involves repeatedly solving the ODEs of the corresponding Kuramoto model and verifying whether or not the model is globally synchronized (\textit{i.e.}, not amenable to parallelization).
 In Sec.~\ref{sec:accelerate_oed}, we present a novel solution via ML that can effectively address this performance bottleneck, and thereby accelerate the numerical computational of MOCU by several orders of magnitude.